tydaeus/notes/windows/scripting/cmd.exe_scripting.md

 `pushd` will also temporarily map the specified directory to an available drive letter if it is a network directory rather than a local drive.
 This is the main way to use a network dir as the current working directory.
 Note that some odd behaviors may occur.

 ## Error Checking
 The `ERRORLEVEL` variable is automatically populated with the exit code of the last executed command.
-Due to its shared nature, be sure to check or store it immediatebly, before it gets overwritten.
+Due to its shared nature, be sure to check or store it immediately, before it gets overwritten.

 By convention, ERRORLEVEL 0 indicates success, while any other value indicates an error occurred.